-Martin Luther taught that salvation comes by the grace of God and faith in Christ alone, and the many rituals and works prescribed by the church were not only unnecessary, but a stumbling block to salvation.
+Martin Luther taught that salvation comes by the grace of God and faith in Jesus Christ alone, and the many rituals and works prescribed by the church were not only unnecessary, but a stumbling block to salvation.
 He rejected such traditions as the intermediary role of priests, priestly celibacy, the Latin Bible and liturgy, purgatory, and transubstantiation, and advocated for the scriptures to be available to the laity in their own language.

 Despite his rejection of many aspects of medieval Catholicism, Luther did accept any aspects of church practice that did not contradict the scriptures.
 Some other Protestant groups, by contrast, rejected any Catholic tradition not explicitly commanded in the Bible.
 For this reason, Lutheran churches tend to have more of a Catholic "look and feel" than their more austere Presbyterian counterparts.